 Please feel free to print, photocopy and/or distribute this document.
 The material in this document may not be used for commercial purposes.
 To print, click above on "File", then "Print" and then "OK".
 Bookmark and visit this site again for more tips.
 I periodically add more information on Autism.
 Just one simple request: If you have a website or know of any others with information on Autism, please see what you can do to provide a link to this website.
 The URL of this website is: http://helpingtogrow.istores.com/

-If you can't provide a link, please scroll down to the bottom of this page, click on the box labelled "Send this site to a friend" to email five people who you know could benefit from visiting this site.
+If you can't provide a link, please scroll down to the bottom of this page and "Like" this site on Facebook.

 I wish you every success with your children.